USPS Label Printer

 Where Can I Print USPS Shipping Labels?

 There are two methods of printing USPS shipping labels.
-One is to print it in-store, and the second is to print it yourself.
+You can print it in-store, or you can print it yourself.
+You can use any commercial-grade printers that produce the required 600-DPI quality.

 Can I Print USPS Labels From Home?